-- Structure; (i)
+- (i) Structure;

-- Legal form; (ii)
+- (ii) Legal form;

 - (iii) Contractual agreement; and

-- Other facts and circumstances.
+- (iv) Other facts and circumstances.

 Upon consideration of these factors, the Group has determined that its joint arrangement structured through a separate vehicle provide rights to the net assets and is therefore, classified as a joint venture.